OggimusPrime/The-Greasy-Spoon/README.md

 ## The Greasy Spoon - a Restaurant and Eatery Review Site

 The Greasy Spoon is a local restaurant and eatery review site just like Yelp.
-Users can submit reviews and star ratings for their favorite or not so favorite dinning establishments.
+Users can submit reviews and star ratings for their favorite or not so favorite dining establishments.

 https://the-greasy-spoon.herokuapp.com/